I’m back on the mainland for ten days. It’s lovely.

 *Steve is currently posting a great series of pictures and stories of the early Dublin rock scene on his Instagram.

 So much of what makes a good portrait comes from a feeling of intimacy between photographer and subject.
-I didn’t have to try very hard with these two, just turned away for a moment to load the camera and when I turned back they were naked.
+I didn’t have to try very hard with these two old friends, just turned away for a moment to load the camera and when I turned back they were naked.
 I love the passion in the picture.

 An outtake from one of the shoots in Dublin last week.